-FOMO (AKA the Fear Of Missing Out), can cause you to lose sleep, feel anxious or depressed, and experience conflict in your relationships, which is why learning how to deal with FOMO is so important.
+FOMO (AKA the Fear Of Missing Out) is the anxiety of the modern age.
+It can cause you to feel left out, or burnt out.
+It can make you lose sleep, feel depressed, and experience conflict in your relationships.

-And I have found that you can relieve some of these FOMO-ish symptoms when you stop worrying so much about your actual plans, and try addressing what’s below the surface – what you’re actually afraid of – if you do miss out.
+If FOMO is an ever-present feeling in your life, you might want to stop worrying so much about your actual plans, and instead, address what’s below the surface – what you’re actually afraid of – if you do miss out.

 Below are the 5 most common causes of FOMO that I see in my practice.
 Check them out, and see if any resonate with you.

 Once you know what type of FOMO you’re dealing with, you can then explore more deeply about how to move forward with your feelings.

 1. FODO – The Fear OF Disappointing Others (Or FODY – Fear of Disappointing Yourself)